-Analysis of SB 5459 and the Scientific Evidence
+Analysis of HB 1116 and the Scientific Evidence

-Summary of SB 5459
+Summary of HB 1116

-- Requires employers to annually provide twelve weeks of family and medical leave insurance to eligible employees for the birth or placement of a child and for a family member's serious health condition, plus 12 weeks for the employee's own serious health condition. - Establishes that in order to be eligible for family and medical leave insurance an employee must work 680 hours during the qualifying year. - Decreases the job protection tenure and minimum hour requirements from 12 months to six months and from 1,250 hours to 650 hours in six months (rather than 12 months). - Provides that an employee's weekly benefit will be calculated as a percentage of their total quarterly wages (5.2%) and that the maximum weekly benefit amount will be one thousand dollars (adjusted annually for inflation). - Requires employers to pay a premium to the family and medical leave insurance account based on the amount of the employee's wages.
-Each employer may deduct from the pay of each individual one-half of the full amount that the employer is required to pay for an individual.
-These premiums will eventually be adjusted annually to ensure that they are the lowest rate necessary to maintain solvency of the program. - Provides that the premiums will be 0.2 percent of wages beginning July 1, 2016, 0.4 percent of wages beginning January 1, 2018, and then will be adjusted annually. - Requires the Employment Security Department to implement an outreach program (with information available in English and other primary languages as defined by RCW 74.04.025) to ensure that eligible individuals are aware of the benefits.
+- Requires employers to annually provide 26 weeks of family and medical leave insurance to eligible employees for the birth or placement of a child, a family member's serious health condition, or for military exigency leave, plus 12 weeks for the employee's own serious health condition. - Establishes that in order to be eligible for family and medical leave insurance an employee must work 340 hours during the qualifying year. - Decreases the job protection tenure and minimum hour requirements from 12 months to 6 months and removes the minimum hour requirements. - Provides that an employee's weekly benefit will be calculated as a percentage of their average weekly wage and includes a wage replacement schedule that allows lower wage employees to access a larger proportion of their weekly wages.
+The maximum weekly benefit amount will be one thousand dollars (adjusted annually to reflect 90% of the state average weekly wage). - Requires employers to pay a premium to the family and medical leave insurance account based on the amount of the employee's wages.
+Each employer may deduct from the pay of each individual one-half of the full amount that the employer is required to pay for an individual. - Requires the Employment Security Department to implement an outreach program (with information available in English and other primary languages as defined by RCW 74.04.025) to ensure that eligible individuals are aware of the benefits.

-Health impact of SB 5459
+Health impact of HB 1116

-Evidence indicates that SB 5459 has potential to improve financial security; to improve maternal, child, and family health; and to decrease health disparities by income, educational attainment, and race/ethnicity.
+Evidence indicates that HB 1116 has potential to improve financial security; to improve maternal, child, and family health; and to decrease health disparities by income, educational attainment, and race/ethnicity.